-Open the Behavior Tree Editor from the Tools → Behavior Tree Editor option of the Sandbox's Main Menu.
-Within the Behavior Tree Editor, select the File → New option to create a new behavior tree.
+Open the Behavior Tree Editor from the Tools → Behavior Tree Editor option of the Sandbox's Main Menu; from the Behavior Tree Editor's menu, select the File → New option to create a new behavior tree.

 For created behavior trees to show up within Sandbox, it is important to save them in the Scripts/AI/BehaviorTrees folder at all times.

 Recall that the behavior tree uses the OnAttentionTarget event to keep track of when the player/target is sighted by the AI.
 Since this event is an in-built CRYENGINE event, activate it by ticking the View → Built-in Events → Enable CryEngine Events option from the Behavior Tree Editor's menu.

 Doing so updates the Events section of the Behavior Tree Editor's window to list all available CryEngine events.
 Since the designed behavior tree doesn't make use of custom Variables, Game Events, Event handles or Timestamps, these sections of the Behavior Tree Editor are left blank for the tutorial.

 As per the behavior tree's design, the Root calls a Flow → Sequence node that has a Wait for Event and Loop node as its children.
 This Sequence node is responsible for:

 - Moving the AI agent when the player/target is sighted,

 - Playing an animation if the sighted player/target is unreachable.

 To add the Sequence node under the tree Root, click the [Node] dropdown and select the Sequence node from the Flow menu item.
 To add a child to this Sequence node, click the numbered dropdown beside it and click the Add option as shown below.